toastal/Curried-Functional-Pipelines-and-Ramda-Slides/slides.md

 * * *

-I work at Entangled Media in Boulder, CO building a media application with Electron, React, Redux, Babel, & Ramda
+I work at Entangled Media in Boulder, CO building a media application with Electron, React, Redux, Babel, & now Ramda

 My degree is in art - so obviously I'm someone you can trust.